martelkv/Prosjekt4/README.md

 - **plottMPIising.py** - This plot is used for plotting with **main**
 - **Lattice\*** - Text files used for plotting.

+### Difference between MPIising and IsingModel
+- MPIising programms can be run with different amount of nods.
+You can run it with only 1, and that would be the same as when code wasn't parallelized
+- Not parallelized programs are IsingModel.cpp and IsingModel.h

 ### How to run:
 - To compile the MPI-code, run the command: ```mpic++ -O3 -o a *.cpp```.